SuperHax0rr/StatClock/README.md

 StatClock contains a web interface hosted by the ESP32.

 When the ESP32 is connected to Wi-Fi, the interface can be accessed using the ESP32's local IP address.
+The interface is designed to be linear so it looks good on both desktop and mobile.

 <p align="center">
   <img src="images/inta1.jpeg" width="700">